microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 ```
 ![](images/ProgressRing-determinate.PNG)

-Below are tables showing how ProgressRing is affected by the IsDeterminate, IsActive, Value, ShowPaused, and ShowError properties.
+Below are tables showing how ProgressRing is affected by the IsIndeterminate, IsActive, Value, ShowPaused, and ShowError properties.

 ## Not Active ProgressRing
 | Note | Image |